Last Updated: 2/17/2023

 Punta Cana is located in La Altagracia, the Dominican Republic’s easternmost province.
 Despite the deaths that made media headlines in 2019, it’s the safest city in the Dominican Republic.
 The main resort area here is patrolled by CESTUR, a police force dedicated to keeping foreigners, resorts, and popular tourist areas safe.
 You’ll find some of the most secure places to stay in the Dominican Republic here.

-Puerto Plata is situated on the northern coast and is well-known for its colonial architecture and the unbelievable sea views from the cable car going up to Mount Isabel de Torres.
-Similar to Punta Plata, since this place is a well-known tourist destination, crime is low but thefts are common so leave valuables at home or in the hotel safe when taking a day excursion to the fascinating Jewish-influenced city of Sosua.
+Puerto Plata is situated on the northern coast.
+It’s well-known for its colonial architecture and the unbelievable sea views from the cable car going up to Mount Isabel de Torres.
+Similar to Punta Plata, since this place is a well-known tourist destination, crime is low.
+However, thefts are common so leave valuables at home or in the hotel safe when taking a day excursion to the fascinating Jewish-influenced city of Sosua.

 Is the Dominican Republic susceptible to hurricanes?